 All faculty-sponsored projects are accepted for a poster or oral presentation at SOURCE.
 Students and faculty should read the Poster Presentations Guidelines or Oral Presentation Guidelines on this site for guidance on the development of their presentations.
 Faculty sponsors should also provide guidance and support for their students, both in developing the original research and in transmitting that research to a poster or oral format.

-To participate, an abstract of the proposed poster or oral presentation must be submitted via the Abstract Online Submission Form on this website.
-Please follow the abstract submission guidelines included on the form.
+To participate, an abstract of the proposed poster or oral presentation must be submitted via the Valpo Scholar website.
+Please follow the abstract submission guidelines included on this site.